jdh4/lft/README.md

 # lft is looking for trouble

-`lft` is a Python code that tries to identify problems with the a user's startup scripts, software installations and jobs.
-It generates information by crawling the  user's `/home` directory and running numerous commands.
+For a given netid, lft will crawl the `/home` directory of user and run numerous commands before generating a color-coded report which highlights potential problems with the user's startup scripts, software installations and jobs.

-`lft` runs multiple commands such as ldapsearch, groups, sponsor_report, sshare, sacct, squeue, scontrol show reservation.
-It also crawls the user's `/home` directory in identifying installed software and potential problems with it.

 ## How to use it?